Refine your search by topic:

 October 23, 2024

-The statistics on intimate partner and dating violence in the United States are alarming.
+The statistics from the National Domestic Violence Hotline website on intimate partner and dating violence in the United States are alarming.

 Communities across Massachusetts are actively addressing these challenges, drawing on the expertise and resilience of individuals and organizations, and funding from the state that is dedicated to violence prevention work.
 In Massachusetts, 33.9% of women and 31.7% of men experience intimate partner physical violence, sexual violence, and/or stalking in their lifetimes.
 The Massachusetts Youth Risk Behavior Survey finds that 1 in 10 teens report being physically and/or sexually abused by a dating partner.
 Black individuals, people with disabilities, LGBTQ+ individuals, immigrants and residents of rural communities experience the highest rates or poor outcomes of sexual and domestic violence.

-In 2023, Root Cause was contracted by the DPH to provide customized technical assistance and support to five Healthy Relationship program grantees and their sub-grantees (Elizabeth Freeman Center, Safe Passage, Impact Boston, Boston Public Health Commission, Family and Community Resources in collab, Cape Verdean Association of Brockton, Boston Area Rape Crisis Center, and Boys and Girls Metro South).
+In 2023, Root Cause was contracted by the Massachusetts Department of Public Health to provide customized technical assistance (TA) and support to five Healthy Relationship program grantees and their sub-grantees (Elizabeth Freeman Center, Safe Passage, Impact Boston, Boston Public Health Commission, Family and Community Resources in collab, Cape Verdean Association of Brockton, Boston Area Rape Crisis Center, and Boys and Girls Metro South).
 This support includes grantee coaching and Community of Practice (COP) sessions utilizing a peer learning model to guide direct service providers through program quality roadmap and improvement phases.
 Our efforts aim to ensure that grantees achieve the grant goals and enhance DPH’s capacity to work equitably and effectively with community partners/vendors.

 • There is significant value in helping direct service providers understand their role within broader systemic issues and the upstream work public agency grants are trying to address.
 Root Cause adopts an equity lens across all projects through the integration of the groundwater framework and socio-ecological lens into our health equity projects.
 Our work assists grantees in expanding their prevention efforts to address root causes while improving their curriculum to help individuals.
 By applying this model to the CoP sessions, grantees have been able to intentionally connect and better align their activities with DPH’s broader vision.